olohmann/phoenix/challenges.1.md

 - Import the sample code into your VSTS environment by copying it into your VSTS' Git repository and pushing it.
 - Use VSTS to create a build definition which triggers on code changes.
 The build definition should
     - create a new container image
     - use the build number as tag to identify your image.
-The buildId can be found in variable *$(Build.BuildId)*  (The screenshots may show Buildnumber - make sure to use the BuildId)
+The buildId can be found in variable *$(Build.BuildId)*
     - push the new image to your private Azure Container Registry (if you don't have an ACR, create one first)

 ## 3. Release to ACI manually